EtherType: Jumbo frames

-The size of the payload of non-standard jumbo frames, typically ~9000 Bytes long, falls within the range used by EtherType, and cannot be used for indicating the length of such a frame.
+The size of the payload of non-standard jumbo frames, typically ~9000 Bytes long, collides with the range used by EtherType, and cannot be used for indicating the length of such a frame.
 The proposition to resolve this conflict was to substitute the special EtherType value 0x8870 when a length would otherwise be used.
 However, the proposition (its use case was bigger packets for IS-IS) was not accepted and it is defunct.
 The chair of IEEE 802.3 at the time, Geoff Thompson, responded to the draft outlining IEEE 802.3's official position and the reasons behind the position.
 The draft authors also responded to the chair's letter, but no subsequent answer from the IEEE 802.3 has been recorded.

 While defunct, this draft was implemented and is used in Cisco routers in their IS-IS implementation (for IIH Hello packets padding).

 Use beyond Ethernet

 With the advent of the IEEE 802 suite of standards, a Subnetwork Access Protocol (SNAP) header combined with an IEEE 802.2 LLC header is used to transmit the EtherType of a payload for IEEE 802 networks other than Ethernet, as well as for non-IEEE networks that use the IEEE 802.2 LLC header, such as FDDI.
 However, for Ethernet, Ethernet II framing is still used.